owhite/balancing-robot-notes/teensy40/LQI_experiment/README.md

 ## Tuning Parameter Summary

-The UI for the python graphing progam enables user input for the Matrix Q, R term and other variables.
-Adjusting each term has these impacts
+The UI for the python graphing progam enables user input for the Q matrix, the R term and other variables.
+Adjusting each term has these impacts:

 | Parameter              | Symbol     | Effect on Behavior          | What You’ll See                                                              |
 | ---------------------- | ---- | --------------------------- | ---------------------------------------------------------------------------- |